NIMH Clinical Psychology Doctoral Student Practicum Program/Externship

 In addition to the clinical activities of the track, depending upon specific specialty track, training opportunities may include:

-• Having the opportunity to develop multi-cultural awareness in assessing patients with varied demographic and cultural backgrounds.
+- Having the opportunity to develop multi-cultural awareness in assessment and intervention with varied demographic and cultural backgrounds.